Definitions and interpretation

-Business Day: any day on which banks are open in the United Kingdom, between the hours of 9am and 6pm GMT; and Business Hour shall be construed accordingly.
+- Business Day: any weekday except those days on which Sound Concepts is closed for the observance of a holiday, between the hours of 8 am and 5 pm Mountain Time.
+The term Business Hour shall be construed accordingly.

-Data Protection Legislation: all applicable privacy and data protection laws including the General Data Protection Regulation ((EU) 2016/679) and any applicable national implementing laws, regulations and secondary legislation, relating to the processing of Personal Data and the privacy of electronic communications, as amended, replaced or updated from time to time, including the Privacy and Electronic Communications Directive (2002/58/EC).
-In England and Wales this will include the Data Protection Act 2018 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2003/2426) as amended, replaced or updated.
+- Data Protection Legislation: all applicable privacy and data protection laws including, but not limited to, the General Data Protection Regulation ((EU) 2016/679) and any applicable national implementing laws, regulations and secondary legislation, relating to the processing of Personal Data and the privacy of electronic communications, as amended, replaced or updated from time to time, including the Privacy and Electronic Communications Directive (2002/58/EC).

-Personal Data: means any information relating to an identified or identifiable natural person that is processed by Sound Concepts as a result of, or in connection with, the provision of the services under the Master Agreement; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+- Personal Data: means any information relating to an identified or identifiable natural person that is processed by Sound Concepts as a result of, or in connection with, the provision of services for the Business Purposes; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Processing, processes and process: either any activity that involves the use of Personal Data or as the Data Protection Legislation may otherwise define processing, processes or process.
-It includes any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+- Processing, processes, and process: either any activity that involves the use of Personal Data or as the Data Protection Legislation may otherwise define processing, processes, or process.
+It includes any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Processing also includes transferring Personal Data to third parties.

 The Annexes form part of these Terms and will have effect as if set out in full in the body of these Terms.
 Any reference to these Terms includes the Annexes.